AlexandruTabacaru/ns-3-dev-git-rp/experiments/multiprocess/README.md

 Ensure that all of the following are included in the config.csv file.

+- Test Case = identifier for the test run (see below)
 - numCubic = 1
 - numPrague = 1
 - numBackground = 0